 Sakura started awake when she felt the weight of someone's hand fall over her mouth.

 She was prepared to throw off her assailant when she opened her eyes and looked up to find Juugo hovering over her sleeping bag.
 The giant quietly settled a finger over his lips, urging her to keep quiet as he quickly looked over his shoulder.
 He gently helped her up from her position on the forest floor and set her on her feet.
 Once upright, Sakura was able to make out Sasuke and Suigetsu's dark silhouettes off in the distance.
 Both appeared to be inspecting the parameters Sasuke had placed upon their arrival.

-Something—or someone—set off one of the trip wires or chakra sensors and alerted them to an intruder.
+Something, or someone, had set off one of the trip wires or chakra sensors and alerted them to an intruder.

 Ambush?
 She mouthed to Juugo for confirmation.
 He didn't bother to reply before returning his eyes back towards the forest.